AnnaKalygina/FastaFetcher/README.md

 cd FastaFetcher
 ```
 No third-party libraries are required; only the Python standard library is used.
-The repository contains the main script `fasta_fetcher.py` and the auxillary function scripts in the utils folder: `fasta_filter_utils.py` and `dna_rna_utils.py`.
+The repository contains the main scripts `fasta_fetcher.py` and `bio_files_processor.py`.
+Additionally, auxillary function scripts in the utils folder: `fasta_filter_utils.py` and `dna_rna_utils.py`.
 For a proper functioning the full module must be colned.

 ## Usage